Contrasting Intuitive Machines (LUNR) & Its Competitors

 |2.48

-Intuitive Machines currently has a consensus target price of $12.25, indicating a potential upside of 135.58%.
-As a group, “Search & navigation equipment” companies have a potential upside of 15.30%.
+Intuitive Machines currently has a consensus target price of $12.25, suggesting a potential upside of 122.73%.
+As a group, “Search & navigation equipment” companies have a potential upside of 13.43%.
 Given Intuitive Machines’ stronger consensus rating and higher possible upside, analysts plainly believe Intuitive Machines is more favorable than its rivals.

+72.2% of Intuitive Machines shares are held by institutional investors.
+Comparatively, 56.2% of shares of all “Search & navigation equipment” companies are held by institutional investors.
+78.9% of Intuitive Machines shares are held by insiders.
+Comparatively, 14.2% of shares of all “Search & navigation equipment” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

 Summary